lucasma8795/blog/_posts/2025-07-04-effects-scheduling-w01.md

 `bar` would have the type signature `int * int -> int`, i.e.: `'a` and `'b` are both refined into `int`.
 This is because in a module implementation, instead of having implicit universal quantifiers in the type signature as we would normally expect, the type checker interprets this as "there exists types `'a` and `'b` that satisfies the definition".

-To force it to take a polymorphic type signature, we declare the polymorphism explicitly, with
+To force it to take a polymorphic type signature, we declare the polymorphism explicitly, with:

 ```ocaml
 (* bar.ml *)